Curtiss SB2C Helldiver: Design and development

-The Helldiver was developed to replace the Douglas SBD Dauntless.
-It was a much larger aircraft, able to operate from the latest aircraft carriers and carry a considerable array of armament.
-Despite this, the Navy also required two aircraft to fit onto an Essex-class carrier's elevators, requiring an exceptionally short airplane.
-It featured an internal bomb bay that reduced drag when carrying heavy ordnance.
-The Navy's requirements led to a plane with the contradictory requirements of being larger than any other carrier aircraft on the inside while being sharply size-restricted on the outside.
-Saddled with demanding requirements set forth by both the U.S. Marines and United States Army Air Forces, the manufacturer incorporated features of a "multi-role" aircraft into the design.
+Early on, the type suffered from development issues, some of which were related to its Wright R-2600-20 Twin Cyclone radial engine and three-bladed propeller; further concerns included structural weaknesses, poor handling, directional instability, and bad stall characteristics.
+In 1939, a student took a model of the XSB2C-1 to the MIT wind tunnel.
+Professor of Aeronautical Engineering Otto C. Koppen, in reference to the controllability issues with the compact vertical tail, was quoted as saying: "if they build more than one of these, they are crazy".

-The Model XSB2C-1 prototype initially suffered development issues connected to its Wright R-2600 Twin Cyclone engine and three-bladed propeller; further concerns included structural weaknesses, poor handling, directional instability, and bad stall characteristics.
-In 1939, a student took a model of the new Curtiss XSB2C-1 to the MIT wind tunnel.
-Professor of Aeronautical Engineering Otto C. Koppen was quoted as saying, "if they build more than one of these, they are crazy".
-He was referring to controllability issues with the small vertical tail.
+Among its major faults, the Helldiver was underpowered, had a shorter range than the SBD, was equipped with an unreliable electrical system, and its manufacturing quality control was often poor.
+The Curtiss-Electric propeller and the complex hydraulic system suffered from frequent maintenance problems.
+One of the faults of the aircraft throughout its operational life was poor longitudinal stability, resulting from a fuselage that was too short due to the necessity of fitting onto aircraft carrier elevators.
+The Helldiver's aileron response was also poor and handling suffered greatly under 90 kn airspeed; since the speed of approach to land on a carrier was supposed to be 85 kn, this proved problematic.

-The first prototype made its maiden flight on 18 December 1940.
-It crashed on 8 February 1941 when its engine failed on approach, but Curtiss was asked to rebuild it.
-The fuselage was lengthened and a larger tail was fitted, while an autopilot was fitted to help the poor stability.
-The revised prototype flew again on 20 October 1941, but was destroyed when its wing failed during diving tests on 21 December 1941.
+On 18 December 1940, the XSB2C-1 prototype performed its maiden flight.
+It crashed on 8 February 1941 when its engine failed on approach, after which Curtiss was instructed to rebuild it.
+During this reconstruction, the fuselage was lengthened, an enlarged tail unit was fitted, and an autopilot was fitted to address the aircraft's poor stability.
+On 20 October 1941, the revised prototype flew once more; however, it was destroyed after a wing failure occurred during diving tests on 21 December 1941.
+Accordingly, the prototype could never be used in service trials.